xPaw/GitHub-WebHook/README.md

 ## GitHub_IRC
-`GitHub_IRC.php` accepts input from previous script and outputs a colored string which can be sent to an IRC channel.
+`GitHub_IRC.php` accepts input from previous script and outputs a colored string which can be sent to IRC.